graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 python -m unittest -v tests.calculator_test
 ```

-There may be situations where you would just run a specific test case, although not something I would recommend.
-Mainly because, when I made a change to a code, I want to make sure that at my tests are still passing.
-However, if for whatever reasons you still need to execute just a specific test case, you could execute it like the following:
+To execute a specific test case, you could execute it like the following example:

 ```bash
 python -m unittest tests.calculator_test.CalculatorTest.test_should_sum_two_numbers_accurately
 ```

-## Some other extra stuff
+> Executing just a specifc test case is not something I'm personally fond with; this is mainly because, when I make a change to a code, I wan't to ensure that ALL my tests are still passing.

+## Preparation and / or clean up tasks

 There are times when we need to perform a set of preparations before we execute our test case and / or clean up after we execute out test case - this refers test fixtures.

-To prepare a set of actions prior to executing a test case, you define a method called setUp just like the following:
+To prepare a set of actions prior to executing a test case, you define a method called **setUp** just like the following:

 ```python
 def setUp(self):
    print "Preparing a set of instructions before test case gets executed.."
 ```

-There may be times you need to clean up tasks and the end of every test cases:
+There may be times you need to clean up tasks and the end of every test cases, this is when you define the **tearDown** method like the following:

 ```python
 def tearDown(self):